Disclosure Fact Checked

 Once you have funded your account, you can begin trading.
 Search for a stock that you’d like to invest in and click the ‘Buy’ button.
 Then, enter the number of shares you’d like to purchase, decide whether you’d like a stop loss or take profit, and then click ‘Buy’.

 And that’s it!
-You’ve just completed your first commission-free trade with Capital.com!
+You’ve just completed your first commission-free trade with Trade Nation!

 Conclusion

-In summary, South Africans now have access to a plethora of stock trading apps.
+In summary, South Africans now have access to a plethora of stock-trading apps.
 This means that you can easily buy and sell shares at the click of a button.
-You do, however, need to spend some time researching the right stock app for your financial goals.
+You do, however, need to do your own research to find the right stock app for your financial goals.
 This is because no two trading apps are the same.

-With that said, we found that Capital.com is the best stock trading app in South Africa for several reasons.
+With that said, we found that Trade Nation is the best stock trading app in South Africa for several reasons.
 Not only can you buy and trade over 2,400 stocks from 17 markets, but all positions are commission-free.
-It takes just a few minutes to open an account and you can instantly fund it with a South African debit/credit card or e-wallet.
+It takes just a few minutes to open an account, and you can instantly fund it with a South African debit or credit card or e-wallet.

-You can get started with Capital.com right now by clicking on the link below!
+You can get started with Trade Nation right now by clicking on the link below!

 75.26% of retail investor accounts lose money when trading CFDs with this provider.